breadchris/log.io/README.md

 A **file input** watches log files for changes, sends new messages to the **server** via TCP, which broadcasts to **browsers** via socket.io.

-Users can watch adhoc log streams by activating inputs and binding them to multiple screens via the web UI.
+Users can watch adhoc log streams by activating inputs and binding them to muasdfltiple screens via the web UI.

 ## Terminology